Special offer - $39.99/mth for first 6 months, then $59.99/mth. T&Cs apply.

 Here are the main 5G home internet providers currently in Australia.
 We're always seeing more coming into the market as coverage of the network expands throughout the country.

-Our data useage is bonkers.
+We like helping people out.
 Whether you're Zooming solo or a house full of gamers, we know getting the most speed for the least buck is top of your list.

 Obsessed with offers.
-With over 300 options from over 50 internet providers, you could go website to website and find them yourself.
+With over 300 plans from over 50 internet providers, you could go website to website and find them yourself.
 Or, you could let us nerd out for you - see them in one place live 24/7.

 4G home internet is a great alternative if the NBN isn’t available or isn’t working for you and you don't need fast speeds.